arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 TODO Add image - A brief overview indicating connection between PLC IDE and IoT Cloud

-In this tutorial, you will learn to set and use the IoT Cloud with the Opta™ on the Arduino PLC IDE.
+In this step-by-step tutorial, you will learn how to set and use the Arduino IoT Cloud on the Arduino PLC IDE with your compatible devices creating a small cloud-connected application with Opta™.

 ## Goals